The GHI Building on

 New Hampshire Ave NW.

 - The GHI houses an outstanding research library.
-The library has a comprehensive collection of the German and English-language research literature on modern German history and German-American relations, including many titles not held at the Library of Congress.
+The library has a comprehensive collection of German and English-language research literature on modern German history and German-American relations, including many titles not held at the Library of Congress.
 The library is open to the public and provides open-stack access but does not lend.
 Readers can search the library's holdings through the online catalog.

 Conferences and Lectures